CONCACAF Champions Cup: Stadium standards

 If a club fails to meet the standards for its home stadium, the club must find a suitable stadium in its own country, and if the club fails to provide the adequate facilities, it runs the risk of being replaced by another team.
 Real Esteli of Nicaragua failed stadium requirements and was replaced by another team for the 2009–10 and 2010–11 seasons.
 Estadio Independencia in Nicaragua has since been renovated, including upgrades to stadium lighting, and Nicaraguan teams now participate.
-The qualifying team from Belize failed stadium requirements and was replaced by another team in each season from 2009–10 through 2014–15.
+The qualifying team from Belize failed stadium requirements and was replaced by another team in each season from 2009–2010 through 2014–15.

-On 8 April 2015, Mexican side Club América broke the all time CONCACAF Champions League match attendance record when a reported 66,208 spectators gathered at the Estadio Azteca in Mexico City to watch América play Costa Rican club Herediano in the second leg of the semifinals of the 2015 edition of the tournament.
-This was surpassed by the Seattle Sounders FC on 4 May 2022, at Lumen Field in the final against Pumas UNAM with an announced attendance of 68,741.
+On 8 April 2015, Mexican side Club América broke the all time CONCACAF Champions League match attendance record when a reported 66,208 spectators gathered at the Estadio Azteca in Mexico City to watch América play Costa Rican club Herediano in the second leg of the semi-finals of the 2015 edition of the tournament.
+This was surpassed by the Seattle Sounders FC on 4 May 2022, at Lumen Field in the final against Pumas with an announced attendance of 68,741.